farosaves/faro/notes/Wording.md

 The extension is designed exactly to make revisiting as easy as possible.
 More info on the web store page: https://chromewebstore.google.com/detail/faros/pdndbnolgapjdcebajmgcehndggfegeo

-I built this tool for myself and liked it so much I decided to ~complete it.
-The code itself is as type-safe as possible (with fp-ts & tRPC all over) and <6000 slocs.
-I'm looking for ideas who you think would find it the most useful, thanks in advance!